prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 <img src={CheckpointSyncAbsent} />

-This sync process can take a very long time - on the magnitude of days to weeks.
+This process can take a very long time - on the magnitude of days to weeks.

 ### Syncing with checkpoint sync